mv-2112/canonical-openstack-docs/tutorial/on-board-your-users.rst

 .. note ::

    This tutorial is intended to serve for learning purposes only.
-If you're looking for detailed instructions on how to deploy a production-grade cloud, please refer to the How-to Guides section of this documentation instead.
+If you're looking for detailed instructions on how to deploy a production-grade cloud, please refer to the :doc:`How-to Guides section</how-to/index>` of this documentation instead.

-..
-TODO: Add a link to the "How-to guides" section

 Requirements
 ++++++++++++

 You will only need one dedicated physical machine with:

-* Canonical OpenStack deployed according to instructions listed under the "Get started with OpenStack" tutorial,
+* Canonical OpenStack deployed according to instructions listed under the :doc:`"Get started with OpenStack"</tutorial/get-started-with-openstack>` tutorial,
-* OpenStack dashboard and OpenStack client configured according to instructions listed under the "Get familiar with OpenStack" tutorial.
+* OpenStack dashboard and OpenStack client configured according to instructions listed under the :doc:`"Get familiar with OpenStack"</tutorial/get-familiar-with-openstack>` tutorial.

-..
-TODO: Add a link to tutorial-1 and tutorial-2

 You can also use a virtual machine instead, but you can expect some performance degradation in this case.